Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/readme.md

 Running Locally
 ===============

-Open a new shell window and run the following:
+Open a new shell window and run the following from the project base directory:

     gulp